 ‘I wrote this essay back in December and had published it elsewhere, however that other website is down so I moved it here.
 I wrote this essay after spending several weeks at a loss as to how to account for the power and influence of the words we insist on sharing with each other.
 For a while I felt psychologically crippled by this problem, unable to write down or even think anything which would provide me with stability, and this of course affected my work.
 The story as to why that happened will surely be told at another time and place; for now, what is outlined here is the solution which I’ve been slowly adding to, all the weeks since.’

 Ancient Greek philosophers referred to this cosmic logic—which henceforth I too shall place my faith in—as the logos: the story of the universe which man must simply perceive, if man strives to know anything.
-Now, having had this insight—or, having remembered what these Greeks said we already always know—it becomes clear, to me, what the task of the writer is: to move beyond words and the consequence of their precision, to try to discern the development of perception itself, and to meditate upon this phenomenon first and foremost, both before and after words have been written on the page.
+Having understood this—or, having remembered what these Greeks said we already always know—it now becomes clear to me what the task of the writer is: to move beyond words and the consequence of their precision, to try to discern the development of perception itself, and to meditate upon this phenomenon first and foremost, both before and after words have been written on the page.
 Perception—here understood as the order and intensity with which sense impressions arise in one’s consciousness—is what shapes the thoughts which form sentences, but what is unfortunate is that these sentences, once formed, too often become an impermeable barrier in the way of further development of both the writer’s and the reader’s ability to perceive.
-In other words, the pronouncements one commits one’s self to, and to which others hold one accountable, stagnate the process of experience, and this of course is anathema to the process of the artist, a problem to which the writer in particular is susceptible, on account of their chosen medium.
-But this is precisely why, upon moving forward with this realization, I’ve decided that the only thing I want the sentences I write to do is serve as proof of my cleared and clearing perception, as I regard whatever handful of yet-to-be-named objects happen to have assembled at the time and place in which they too exist.
+In other words, the pronouncements one commits one’s self to, and to which others hold one accountable, stagnate the process of experience, and this of course is anathema to the artist, and a problem to which the writer in particular is susceptible, on account of their chosen medium.
+But this is precisely why, upon moving forward from this realization, I’ve determined that the only function which the writer should desire their sentences perform is to serve in the proof of their cleared and clearing perception, as they regard whatever handful of yet-to-be-named objects happen to have assembled at the time and place in which they too exist.
 This, as opposed to sentences which are declarations commanding attention prior to the direct and personal experience of that which they refer to and describe.

-However, the question must be asked: how does one arrive at the so-called direct knowledge of their perception, so that what they apprehend is not the ‘what’ of their perception (the object), but the faculty of perception itself?
+However, the question must be asked: how does the writer arrive at the so-called direct knowledge of their perception, so that what they apprehend and then describe is not the ‘what’ of their perception (the object), but the faculty of perception itself?

-Through introspection, surely: via long meditations upon one object and one’s relationship to it, in order to apprehend what is the basis or premise of that relationship, and where it came from.
+Through introspection, surely: via long meditations upon any object and their relationship to it, in order to apprehend what is the basis or premise of that relationship, and where it came from.
 Was it taught?
-Or was it, all this time, merely presumed, based on one’s observation of others?
-Is it a natural relationship, there to be discovered in due time in the same simple way that a four-month-old baby discovers their feet?
-Or perhaps the premises of our relationships to the objects around us are simple matters of habitual give and take: of this object being of some use to us; of our being able to gain something by the correct handling of this object; of it being an object of status which others covet and which, when in our possession, elevates our status, too?
-Then again, there are also objects which we are indifferent to, and especially so in this modern era of mass production: of such production which permeates and taints every level of experience to the point that there are throwaway actions and throwaway experiences just as there has always been throwaway objects, all of which we forget just as soon as they leave our sight, when we’re through with them.
-Or maybe it’s just me, thinking that lately it seems our world has been filled up ever more with these latter objects and experiences?
-But perhaps this is why there seems to be a lack of meaning in the things around us, as well as in our own movement through the world, this lack there to be discovered whenever we work up the courage to take a moment to sit and think about it honestly.
+Or was it, all this time, merely presumed, based on their observation of others?
+Is it a natural relationship, there to be discovered in due time in the same simple way a four-month-old baby discovers their feet?
+Or perhaps our relationships to the objects around us are established by an habitual give and take: of this object being of some use to us; of our being able to gain something by the correct handling of this object; of it being an object of status which others covet and which, when in our possession, elevates our status, too?
+Then again, there are also objects which we are indifferent to, and especially so in this modern era of mass production: of such production which permeates and taints every level of experience to the point that there are now throwaway actions and throwaway experiences just as there has always been throwaway objects, all of which we forget just as soon as they leave our sight, when we’re through with them.
+It seems our world has been filled up ever more with these latter objects and experiences, and I’ve been thinking perhaps this is why there seems to be a lack of meaning in the things around us, as well as in our own movement through the world, this lack there to be discovered whenever we work up the courage to take a moment to sit and think about it honestly.
 On the other hand, if I were to insist upon this view as I’ve now just written it, or even expand and develop it further until it became all the more comprehensive and convincing, then it too would become nothing more than a barrier in the way of the reader’s and the writer’s further perceptual development.
 And this is the problem.

-Lately I have been thrown into a chaos of disordered perception because I have doubted the premise of my relationship to the world around me, so I have had nothing to anchor the seemingly never-ending stream of sensation and information coming my way.
+Lately I have been thrown into a chaos of disordered perception because I have doubted the premise and the motive of my relationship to the world around me, so I have had nothing to anchor the seemingly never-ending stream of sensation and information coming my way.
 For this reason, others’ words, too, have seemed a babble to me, like so many words on a page I read but do not comprehend.
-I try to grapple with their opinions, but I am made anxious by the fact that every single one of their opinions holds within it an implication of the ground of their perception of the order of things which I have lost sight of, and which I am certain I could never see through their eyes—in other words, I have been made so skeptical of that which grounds their perspective because the ground for my own has fallen away, but it’s mine which I needed to figure out, for both our sake.
-This has been the case for at least a month.
-Good news, that the first and second paragraphs of this essay describe how I’ve found my way out.
+I try to grapple with their opinions, but I am made anxious by the fact that every single one of them holds within it an implication of the ground of someone else’s perception of the order of things which I have lost sight of, and which I am certain I could not find again through their eyes—in other words, I have been made so skeptical of that which grounds their perspective because the ground for my own has fallen away, but it’s mine which I need to reclaim, for both our sake.
+This sensation has been ongoing for at least a month.
+Good news, that the first and second paragraphs of this essay reveal how I might find my way to surer footing.

 I wrote the following a week or two ago, in the midst of this disorienting process, and here might be the proper place to give it context, and declare it as a solution: